dvklopfenstein/pmidcite/README.md

 ```

 To have better access to PubMed search results,
-get n NCBI API key using these instuctions:
+get a NCBI API key using these instuctions:
 https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities